cslarsen/csl.name/_drafts/python-jit-compiler.md

 The code contains a *lot* of superfluous stuff like a function prologue for setting up the stack and so on.
-We don't really need all of that, but I just copied the entire thing from a C routine that I disassembled with `objdump`.
+We don't really need all of that, but I just copied the entire thing from a C routine that I disassembled.
+You can do it by putting the following in `multiply.c`:

+    int multiply(int n)
+    {
+      return n*113;
+    }

+Compile with something like

+    $ gcc -O3 multiply.c -fPIC -shared -olibmultiply.so

+Then dump the machine code

+    $ objdump -d libmultiply.so

+    libmultiply.so:     file format mach-o-x86-64

+    ...

+    0000000000000fa0 <_multiply>:
+     fa0:	55                   	push   %rbp
+     fa1:	48 89 e5             	mov    %rsp,%rbp
+     fa4:	6b c7 71             	imul   $0x71,%edi,%eax
+     fa7:	5d                   	pop    %rbp
+     fa8:	c3                   	retq

+    ...

+We'll use a slightly different bit of machine code.

     def make_multiplier(block, multiplier):
       # Prologue